Chemical oxygen iodine laser: History

+Beam Applications, celebrating the 25th anniversary of COIL.
+Various papers were presented covering the history of COIL as well as technological advancements.
+The conference included a banquet honoring the four inventors of COIL, Nick Pchelkin, Ron Bousek, Dave Benard, and Bill McDermott.

+Applications

 RADICL, Research Assessment, Device Improvement Chemical Laser, is a 20 kW COIL laser tested by the United States Air Force in around 1998.

 COIL is a component of the United States' military airborne laser and advanced tactical laser programs.
 On February 11, 2010, this weapon was successfully deployed to shoot down a missile off the central California coast in a test conducted with a laser aboard a Boeing 747 that took off from Edwards Air Force Base (for more details, see Boeing YAL-1).

 Other iodine based lasers

 All gas-phase iodine laser (AGIL) is a similar construction using all-gas reagents, more suitable for aerospace applications.

 The ElectricOIL, or EOIL, offers the same iodine lasing species in an alternate gas-electric hybrid variant.